 When the column collapses, a dense mixture of hot gases and ash flows out across the landscape as pyroclastic flows.
-These are often preceded by pyroclastic surges, and these can deposit thin beds of fine ash that have such features as crossbedding.
+These are thick with ash and move steadily across the ground with little turbulence (laminar flow).
+They are often preceded by pyroclastic surges, which contain less ash and are much more turbulent, and these can deposit thin beds of fine ash that have such features as crossbedding.
 The previous photograph shows surge beds immediately above the Tsankawi Pumice, which is a frequent but not universal occurrence in the Tsherige Member.

 A road cut on Dome Road shortly before it descends the Pajarito